yadickson/gulp-font-npm-files/README.md

 var files = fontNpmFiles([[filter, ]options][, callback]);
 ```

-This will read your package.json, iterate through your dependencies and returns an array of files if the files/fonts is defined in the packages package.json.
+This will read your package.json, iterate through your dependencies and returns an array of files if the files is defined in the packages package.json.

 ## Usage with gulp